Combining clustering of variables and feature selection using random forests: Description of the methodology

 \item The second one starts with the previously kept variables and performs an ascendant variable introduction strategy, which builds embedded RF models.
 The model which attains the minimum OOB error rate is then selected, and the variables set on which it is based is called the interpretation set.

 \item The third step consists in eliminating the redundancy of interpretation variables and leads to a smaller variables set called the prediction set.
-It consists in a step-wise ascendant strategy, which at each step verifies that the next variable to introduce helps to decrease enough the OOB error rate. \end{itemize}
+It consists in a step-wise ascendant strategy, which at each step verifies that the next variable to introduce helps to decrease enough the OOB error rate. \end{itemize} More details on those three steps can be found in \cite{Genuer15}.